MartinThoma/MartinThoma.github.io/content/2019-04-17-simple-operations.md

 ---
 layout: post
-title: Simple Operations
+title: Simple Operations and Basic Numbers
 slug: simple-operations
 author: Martin Thoma
 date: 2019-04-17 20:00
 category: Code
-tags: Python
+tags: Python, Network, speed, Internet, Traffic
 featured_image: logos/python.png
 ---
 I just wondered how fast some simple operations are (in Python).
 Like the lookup of an